Alexander KadyrovAlex Kadyrov

 The answer reveals whether a fractional CTO is the right move — and exactly when.

 A fractional CTO isn't a junior replacement or a part-time coder.
 It's senior technical leadership, 8–40 hours a month, applied to the architecture, hiring, and strategy decisions that shape whether your product scales or collapses under its own weight.
-In Dubai specifically, the model fits a growing wedge of early-stage and post-seed companies: too small to justify a $250K–$400K full-time CTO salary, too real to keep guessing on technical decisions.
+In Dubai specifically, fractional CTO services fit a growing wedge of early-stage and post-seed companies: too small to justify a $250K–$400K full-time CTO salary, too real to keep guessing on technical decisions.

 Signal 1: You're about to make a technical decision you can't easily reverse